cps-sei/dmplc/docs/tutorial/README.txt

 developing this to explore simultaneous localization and mapping (SLAM).

+example-01-ag: The scenario is the same as example-01 but is used to demonstrate SMC+Hybrid verification.
+As such it interacts with the platform by first calling UPDATE_SETPOINT() and then repeatedly calling GRID_MOVE().

 example-02: An example demonstrating synchronous collision with formation.
 It has five nodes in tight formation -- one (leader) in the center of a square and the remaining four (followers) at the four